IBM/spring-boot-continuous-delivery/Readme.md

     <img src="media/AppSecurityNetwork.png" width="700">

-7. You will then be asked for site URL.
-Enter you bluemix application URL and click **Continue**.
+7. You will then be asked for a site URL.
+Enter you Bluemix application URL and click **Continue**.

     <img src="media/AppSecurityURL.png" width="700">